OCCat, the Ocean County College Library Catalog

 - After you select "print" for your document, you will be prompted to choose a printer.
 Select either (\\goprint\Library 1st Floor), (\\goprint\Library 2nd Floor), or (\\goprint\Library 2nd Floor [COLOR]) according to your location and preference.
 You will also have the option to print double-sided by selecting "Preferences" and choosing "duplex printing."

 - Make note of your computer's number.
 Computer numbers are randomized and will be listed in the top right corner of the desktop.
-An example number is "DOWNLIBVM-01" or "Open Lab 7".
+An example number is "Library_Down-4."
 Numbers for computers located inside the Computer Lab are posted on their monitors.

 - Go to the printing station.
 If you selected (\\goprint\Library 1st Floor), the printing station is located on the first floor, near the Reference Desk.
 If you selected (\\goprint\Library 2nd Floor) or (\\goprint\Library 2nd Floor [COLOR]), the printing station is located on the second floor, outside the Computer Lab.

 - In order to pay for your print job, you will need a GoPrint card.
 Insert your GoPrint card in the printing station's card reader.
-Use the touch screen monitor to select your computer number (example: "DOWNLIBVM-01" "Open Lab 7").
+Use the touch screen monitor to select your computer number.
 Next, select what document(s) you would like to print.
 Select "Continue" at the bottom right of the screen.
 The payment will be debited from your GoPrint card at this time.
 After funds have been debited, you will be prompted to select "Continue" at the bottom right of the screen.
 After this, your GoPrint card will be returned to you and your print job should begin printing.

 The Library is not able to support printing from the wireless network at this time.

 Black and white printing jobs are $.10 per page.
-Duplex (double-sided) printing is discounted and costs $.075 per page.
+Duplex (double-sided) printing is discounted and costs $.15 per page (front and back).
 Color printing is available on the second floor and costs $.25 per page.
 The Library is not currently able to support color duplex printing.

 Public printing requires the purchase of a GoPrint swipe card.
 Go Print cards are available through dispensers located on both the first and second floors.
 The card is a reusable debit card and comes with an initial, one-time cost of $0.50.
 As a reusable card, you can add money to the card as needed and use it again and again.
 The GoPrint card can be used not only in the Library, but in multiple locations throughout the OCC campus, including the Bookstore and Computer Labs.
 GoPrint cards allow for a discount on double-sided print jobs.
 Please see a Library or Computer Lab staff member for more information.